Poruno/Bulma-Navwalker/README.md

-## First place navwalker.php in your WordPress theme folder /wp-content/your-theme/
+## step one is to place navwalker.php in your WordPress theme folder /wp-content/your-theme/

 ## add these lines to your functions.php